vedangnaik/Carina-mirror/README.md

 Once the software running, a 'Process' JSON file can be created as described in the [process file documentation](#process-file-format).
 Load in the file via `Process -> Open Process File` from the menu bar.
 Then, click `Process -> Start Process` to begin.
 If a system diagram is required, click `System Diagram -> Open Image` to add it to the right side of the interface. `System Diagram -> Clear Image` can be used to remove this image.
 Once done with the process, use `Process -> Close Process` to close the current process.
 A new process can be opened following the same steps as above from this point.

 ## Process File Format
-This section describes the format of the 'Process' JSON file that is consumed by CleanGSUI.
+This section describes the format of the 'Process' JSON file that is consumed by Carina.
 Note that while this information may not be up-to-date (there may be experimental features which are not described here), the features described here are guaranteed to work.

 ### Overall structure
 This file consists of three main sections: `sensors`, `actuators`, and `states`